MalikHw/gdsync/README.md

 Go to *Developer Options* → *Enable USB Debugging.*

--if you liked my project, can you leave me a small donation? [ko-fi](https://www.ko-fi.com/MalikHw47)
+- if you liked my project, can you leave me a small donation? [ko-fi](https://www.ko-fi.com/MalikHw47)

+## To-Do:

+- better GUI
+- also sync Geode mods

 ## Bugs or fixes